-The Sequential Controller function block allows programming function sequences in text form.
+The Sequence Controller function block allows programming function sequences in text form.

 Various processes that require sequential control can be automated this way.

 The function block can simplify these processes, which often require several conventional function blocks with complex programming.

 The individual steps are programmed line by line, a group of lines that performs a specific function is referred to as a sequence.